How Is Sleep Apnea Treated in Children?

 Treatment depends on your child’s particular case of sleep apnea.
 For extreme cases, a relatively simple surgery may be necessary, but there are many other options that work in most cases.
 Sometimes lifestyle programs can help children.
 Often, CPAP therapy with a CPAP machine is recommended for children, but many patients, especially children, may find the machine cumbersome and uncomfortable to use.
 Also, sometimes the therapy just doesn’t work effectively for a patient.
 In many patient cases, oral appliance therapy is the better option.

 We’re also happy to be able to provide you and your child with all the knowledge you’ll need so your child can sleep as effectively as possible.
 To learn what we know, including everything we know about sleep apnea treatments, get in touch with us today.
 You can call us or visit our Locations page to find the location nearest you.
-We’d be happy to see you and your child for a consultation at any of our locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, or Wisconsin.
-We’d be happy to speak with you about anything, so don’t hesitate to call us if you need us at Koala® Center for Sleep & TMJ Disorders!
+We’d be happy to see you and your child for a consultation at any of our locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We’d be happy to speak with you about anything, so don’t hesitate to call us if you need us at Koala® Center For Sleep & TMJ Disorders!